aosabook/500lines/rasterizer/rasterizer/ellipse.md

 ## Transforming an ellipse

 Say we're given an affine transformation T(x, y) = M . (x, y) = (x', y') that we need to apply to the ellipse to get a new ellipse.
-This means that the implicit equation for the new ellipse needs to be written as a function of x' and y', but our current equation is a polynomial in x and y.
-To get the new equation, we need to write x and y themselves as functions of x' and y'

-T(x, y) = (x', y')

-This gives
+The straightforward way is to transform query points every time we want to test them against the new ellipse.
+That is, if we translated an ellipse by (10,0), then we need to transform the query points by the *inverse* of T. To see this, think of the translated ellipse above.
+Its new center is at (10,0), which means that query points at (10,0) need to be transformed to (0,0) on the old coordinate system.
+This approach works, but it only gives us the `contains` primitive.
+Worse yet, affine transformations do not preserve distances to shapes, so we cannot hope to make a query to `signed_distance_bound` and then invert that result somehow.
+Instead, we will use the inverse transformation to compute entirely new coefficients.
+We write (x, y) = M^-1(x', y'), which gives us an expression of the new coordinates in terms of the old ones, and then recreate the quadratic polynomial.
+This is tedious but straightforward algebra that goes sort of like this:

+x = m00 x' + m01 y' + m02
+y = m10 x' + m11 y' + m12
+(where m00, m01, etc. are the coefficients of the inverse matrix)

+f(x, y) = ax^2 + by^2 + cxy + dx + ey + f
+f(x, y) = a(m00 x' + m01 y' + m02)^2 + b(m10 x' + m11 y' + m12)^2
+        + ...

+Then you collect all terms that are quadratic in x' and call then a', all the terms quadratic in y' and call them b', etc. You end up with

+f'(x', y') = a'x'^2 + b'y^2 + c'x'y' + d'x' + e'y' + f'

+In the code, the variables a', b', c', etc. are denoted respectively as aa, bb, cc, etc.

 ## Bounding the distance to an ellipse